 After the auction is concluded, the Sherriff allows for a period, usually 7 days, when a higher bid can be made by any registered bidder.
 Only after this period will the Sale agreement be signed between the Sherriff and the successful bidder.

-The successful bidder will have to pay a deposit of 10 % of the bid amount, plus Sheriff’s commission.
-The cash deposit paid prior to the auction, will be deducted from these amounts.
+The successful bidder will have to pay a deposit of 10 % of the bid amount, plus the Sheriff’s commission.
+The cash deposit paid before the auction will be deducted from these amounts.

 In most cases, the successful bidder has between 15 to 21 days to settle the outstanding purchase amount.

 It is possible to settle the outstanding purchase amount by obtaining a bond, but it’s advisable to have cash available for the purchase. as the 10 % deposit will be forfeited if the balance of the purchase amount is not paid in the 15 to 28 days after the auction.

 Sherriff auctions are non-suspensive, meaning that they do not allow for time to arrange mortgage finance after the fall of the hammer.